Here are a few lending companies not affiliated with us.

 military aid should contact the beauty schools in the Norfolk area.

 Please take the time to understand your terms with any loan.
 Be cautious of any Lender

-If you find a comment about getting financial aid for nail training then it is only referring to Cosmetology school (hair school) because Cosmetologist are allowed to also sell nail care.
+If you find a comment about getting financial aid for nail training then it is only referring to Cosmetology school (hair school).

 To avoid being scammed by Nail Education, MAKE SURE:

-- Virginia does NOT accept any course that is done 100% online, so if you see a course all online it means that it is a study course but you can't take the state exams in Virginia to get your nail
+- Virginia does NOT accept any course that is done 100% online, so if you see a course all online it means that it won't allow you to take the state exams in Virginia to get your nail license.
+Read

-license.
-Read the fine print about the state of Virginia or contact them first!
+the fine print about the state of Virginia.

 - Look for a License issued by the State of Virginia posted near the entrance at any school.
 They can be reported to DPOR if you don't SEE the license.